Safety for Children

-Even when victims of domestic violence attempt to live free from violence and protect their children, they too often continue to suffer injustice and abuse throughout the custody and visitation process.
-As a result of having this issue surface as a priority concern for its members, SOAR (Sisters Overcoming Abusive Relationships), with the support of the Rhode Island Coalition Against Domestic Violence, established the Child Custody and Visitation Advisory Committee (CCVAC) in 2007.
+Even when victims of domestic violence attempt to build violence-free lives and protect their children, they too often continue to suffer injustice and abuse throughout the child custody and visitation process.
+As a result of this issue surfacing as a priority concern for its members, SOAR, with the support of the RICADV, launched the Child Custody and Visitation Solutions (CCVS) Project in 2007.

-In 2007, Sisters Overcoming Abusive Relationships (SOAR), a task force of the Rhode Island Coalition Against Domestic Violence, launched the Child Custody and Visitation Solutions (CCVS) Project.
-The objective was to assess the effects of the custody and visitation process on domestic violence victims and their children and to create solutions to improve the system.
+The objective of the project was to assess the effects of the custody and visitation process on domestic violence victims and their children and to create solutions to improve the system.

 The importance of a collaborative process and community leadership led to the creation of the Child Custody and Visitation Advisory Committee (CCVAC).
 The role of the Advisory Committee was to guide the process and to facilitate the examination of the system’s response to victims and their children.

-From May to October 2008, data was gathered through different methods, including survivors’ surveys, four focus groups, five key informant interviews, case reviews and research.
-The data was reviewed by members of the CCVAC who crafted the final recommendations.
+From May to October 2008, data was gathered through different methods, including surveys of survivors, focus groups, key informant interviews, case reviews, and research.
+The data was reviewed by members of the CCVAC, who then crafted the final recommendations.

 Children continue to suffer violence and abuse during the child custody and visitation process.